bitnami/azure-cnab-guides/docs/rabbitmq.md

 ### Password management

 Changing the password through RabbitMQ's UI can make the pod fail due to the default liveness probes.
 If you do so, remember to make the chart aware of the new password.
 Updating the default secret with the password you set through RabbitMQ's UI will automatically recreate the pods.
 If you are using your own secret, you may have to manually recreate the pods.

-## Persistence

-The [Bitnami RabbitMQ](https://github.com/bitnami/containers/tree/main/bitnami/rabbitmq) image stores the RabbitMQ data and configurations at the `/opt/bitnami/rabbitmq/var/lib/rabbitmq/` path of the container.

-The chart mounts a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) at this location.
-By default, the volume is created using dynamic volume provisioning.
-An existing PersistentVolumeClaim can also be defined.

 ### Use existing PersistentVolumeClaims